Bukhansan Ridge Hike: Bibong Peak, Munsubong Peak

-Bukhansan National Park covers a fairly large area in northern Seoul, encompassing the city’s two biggest mountains Bukhansan (i.e. Baegundae Peak) and Dobongsan.
-If you’re hiking in the park for the first time you’ll probably be more interested in one of those two, but if you’ve done them before and are looking for another option you can go for a hike on the ridge on the southern edge of the park, which forms the limit of how far you can see from much of the city (it actually blocks views of Baegundae Peak from most central areas in Seoul).
+Bukhansan National Park covers a large chunk of northern Seoul (and runs over the provincial border into neighbouring Gyeonggi-do), encompassing the city’s two biggest mountains Bukhansan (highest point, Baegundae Peak) and Dobongsan.
+If you’re hiking in the park for the first time you’ll probably be more interested in one of those two, but if you’ve done them before and are looking for another option you can go for a hike along the ridge on the southern edge of the park, which forms the limit of how far you can see from much of the city (it actually blocks views of Baegundae Peak from most central areas in Seoul).
 This ridge runs roughly west-east before turning north to run up to Baegundae, and consists of a number of connected peaks.

-When you come out of the station there’s a useful map just to the left:
+When you come out of Dokbawi Station there’s a useful map just to the left:

 Crossing the road, take this side street:

 And follow it round to the left through the residential district:

 For this first bit passing through the residential area it’s advisable to download KakaoMap on your phone, it’s much better than Google Maps in Korea.
 The hiking trails are also shown on KakaoMap which is super useful, but don’t pay attention to the walking times it gives for them – it fails to take the terrain into account and gives you times as though they’re flat roads, which they most certainly aren’t.
 Something I hope they get around to improving on what is otherwise a really good app for hiking in Seoul – it also has a good 3D terrain view which is great for checking out the approximate profile of your hike in advance.

 Pass through the park and head up this road: